 - Look for Energy Star products, which meet strict efficiency standards

-What is the Best Brand or Series?
+What is the Best Brand or Series to buy?

 We publish an annual list of the best central air conditioners, according to consumer reviews.

 How Much Does a Central Air Conditioner Cost?

 Unit price varies by SEER rating, capacity, brand and other factors.
 Contractor price depends on a host of variables: which unit you choose, whether your current ductwork is adequate, how much it costs to run their business, their profit margin, and more.

 Currently reported installation costs range from $2,700 to $7,100 and average $5,250.

 Do I Need a Permit from my Local Government?